 Of the 220 species of bird in the Falkland Islands, five of them are penguins.
 The King, The Gentoo (world's largest population, 30%), The Rockhopper, The Macaroni and the Magellanic.
 One location of King penguins is the most accessible in the world (which is by 4WD).
 In total there are over 500,000 breeding pairs of penguins.
 It is said that most of the pictures of penguins you see were probably photographed in the Falkland Islands.

-Penguin length is measured from the tip of the bill to the tip of the tail, in an outstretched bird.
-This is a more reliable measurement than height, since it is not affected by variations in stance.
+Penguin length is measured from the tip of the bill to the tip of the tail, of an outstretched bird.
+This is a more reliable measurement than height since it is not affected by variations in stance.